martinbechard/claudeps/README.md

 #### Installing from GitHub Release

-1. Go to the [Releases](https://github.com/yourusername/claude-extension/releases) page
+1. Go to the [Releases](https://github.com/martinbechard/claudeps/releases) page
-2. Download the latest `claude-extension-v*.zip` file
+2. Download the latest `claudeps-v*.zip` file
 3. Unzip the downloaded file
 4. Open Chrome and navigate to `chrome://extensions/`
 5. Enable "Developer mode" in the top right corner